Dmitriy Bunin Author of Frames X UI kit

 Pagination component

-Pagination or page controls component with "←" and "→" arrows.
-These simple yet effective directional cues can function as navigation buttons.
-Arrow symbols are among the most trustworthy text icons, supported by most open-source fonts and browsers.
+A pagination or page controls component with "←" and "→" arrows.
+Arrow symbols are among the most trustworthy text symbols, supported by most fonts and browsers, and can function as navigation buttons and icons.

 Pagination UI Component